 Robin Boomer, Director of Advisory at Gartner, said in an HRM article, “People are recalibrating what’s important to them, and placing less priority on their work in relation to other things that are important in their life, such as their family, their geographical location, their avocations, and the part of the country or the world that they want to live in.”

-Like many of our customers, we have also had challenges with encouraging existing employees back to the office, accommodating requests for people to work remotely from interstate or overseas, and finding and retaining suitably specialised staff.
+Like many of our customers, we have also had challenges with encouraging existing employees back to the office, accommodating requests for people to work remotely from interstate or overseas, and finding and retaining suitably specialized staff.

 So many businesses focus on staff acquisition and retention - but neglect to manage their corporate knowledge in a way that reflects its inherent value.

-Resilience can be achieved with a stronger focus on systematising corporate knowledge and related business processes.
+Resilience can be achieved with a stronger focus on systematizing corporate knowledge and related business processes.
 Perhaps not ironically, the easier companies make it for their employees to access and find the information they need to do their jobs efficiently, the more likely they are to stay.